japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreHandler.md

   valueSchema: StructType): StateStore
 ----

-`getStateStore` creates a new <<spark-sql-streaming-StateStoreProviderId.adoc#, StateStoreProviderId>> (for the <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#stateInfo, StatefulOperatorStateInfo>> of the owning `SymmetricHashJoinStateManager`, the partition ID from the execution context, and the <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#getStateStoreName, name of the state store>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#joinSide, JoinSide>> and <<stateStoreType, StateStoreType>>).
+`getStateStore` creates a new <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderId>> (for the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#stateInfo, StatefulOperatorStateInfo>> of the owning `SymmetricHashJoinStateManager`, the partition ID from the execution context, and the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#getStateStoreName, name of the state store>> for the <<spark-sql-streaming-SymmetricHashJoinStateManager.md#joinSide, JoinSide>> and <<stateStoreType, StateStoreType>>).

-`getStateStore` uses the `StateStore` utility to <<spark-sql-streaming-StateStore.adoc#get-StateStore, look up a StateStore for the StateStoreProviderId>>.
+`getStateStore` uses the `StateStore` utility to <<spark-sql-streaming-StateStore.md#get-StateStore, look up a StateStore for the StateStoreProviderId>>.

 In the end, `getStateStore` prints out the following INFO message to the logs: